stat545ubc-2022/MiniDataAnalysis-Qinhuai_Xu/Milestone2/mini-project-2.md

     ## 10 SYRINGA      253
     ## # … with 35 more rows

-Next, I try to compare the diameter of root_barrier-installed trees with the uninstalled ones for each genus.
+Next, `pivot_wider` is used to tidy data and compare the mean diameter of root_barrier-installed trees with the uninstalled ones for each genus.

 ``` r
 mean_diameter_root_barrier <- genus_root_barrier_diameter_vancouver_trees %>%